If you are outside of the U.S. when you are invited to Fermilab as an employee or a visitor, you will need to obtain a Visa Stamp.

 You will be directed to the main website for the Embassy.
 Go to the Consular Section, and review the local procedures for applications for the class of visa you will obtain.

 3. Complete your Form DS-160

-This is standard U.S. visa application form used by all US Consulates.
+This is the standard U.S. visa application form used by all US Consulates.
 It is an online form that self-selects additional questions based on the answers already received from the applicant.
-It must be either accessed from the Embassy or Consular website where the applicant will submit the visa application or the correct consulate must be selected from the drop down menu at the Department of State’s Consular Electronic Application.
+It must be either accessed from the Embassy or Consular website where the applicant will submit the visa application or the correct consulate must be selected from the drop-down menu at the Department of State’s Consular Electronic Application.

 4. Attend a Visa Appointment

 Follow the local Consulate’s procedures to book your visa appointment.
 The appointment date should be 2 months prior to the date you want to actually enter the U.S. You can check the DOS website for the visa appointments availability.
 If the appointment date issued to you appears too late for your planned travel to the U.S., check the Consulate’s website to see whether there are instructions for getting an expedited appointment.
 There also might be a number to call to speak to the appointment reservation system (which usually is a private company unrelated to the U.S. Consulate itself).
 In some Consulates, it is possible to check back each day to see if appointments on earlier dates have become available due to cancellations.
 If you cannot get a visa appointment with sufficient time to visit the U.S. by your desired date, please complete email the Visa Office.